Famous and Infamous People You Probably Didn't Know Had Music Careers

 1. Sissy Spacek

-Texan Sissy Spacek is well known for her Oscar winning role as country and western singer Loretta Lynn in the 1980 film "Coal Miner's Daughter."
-She was nominated for best actress for the eponymous character of "Carrie" in the film of Stephen King's debut novel.
+Texan Sissy Spacek is well known for her impressive vocal abilities in her Oscar winning role as country and western singer Loretta Lynn in the 1980 film "Coal Miner's Daughter."
+She was also nominated for best actress for the eponymous character of "Carrie" in the film of Stephen King's debut novel, which also stars a very young John Travolta.

 2. Freddie Lennon

-John Lennon's father Fred, who had been absent most of Lennon's childhood in the Merchant Navy, reappeared in his life at the height of Beatlemania.
+John Lennon's father Fred, who had been absent most of Lennon's childhood in the Merchant Navy, reappeared, much to Lennon junior's annoyance, at the height of Beatlemania.

 3. Eddie Murphy